-I’m thankful that so many employers have remained committed to their defined benefit plans and—often despite media reporting to the contrary—continue to make serious, consistent efforts to meet funding requirements that are quite different than when most initially decided to offer these programs.
+I’m thankful that so many employers have remained committed to their defined benefit plans and—often despite media reporting to the contrary—continue to make serious, consistent efforts to meet funding requirements that are quite different from when most initially decided to offer these programs.

 I’m thankful that plan sponsors will soon have better access to more information about the expenses paid by their plans—and optimistic that it won’t be as bad as some fear.
-I’m thankful that we’re no longer talking about whether fees should be disclosed to participants, and are now trying to figure out how to do it.
+I’m thankful that we’re no longer talking about whether fees should be disclosed to participants and are now trying to figure out how to do it.